 Apple purchased the entirety of Beats by Dre in order to implement Beats Music into the future Apple Music.
 This purchase included the Beats headphone line, which Apple has maintained to this day.

 Some rumors suggest the Beats line will eventually disappear due to the existence of AirPods, but this is unlikely.
 Apple controls a large portion of the headphone market thanks to the two brands.

 The Apple Smart Battery Case is an iPhone accessory that adds a secondary battery, one that can recharge an iPhone and effectively double its battery capacity.
 The case has an unusual design with a prominent battery hump, a concept that helps keep the iPhone itself as slim as feasibly possible, given the extra capacity.

 The Touch Bar seemed more like a gimmick than a useful tool when it first appeared in the MacBook Pro in 2016.
-Now it's a common feature on all models and is supported by some Mac apps.
-It adds convenient, touch-based controls in place of a static set of function keys.
+It has been phased out of new products and will likely disappear from the lineup completely, eventually.

-With little software support and few updates from Apple, the Touch Bar could be removed or altered in future MacBook models.
+With little software support and few updates from Apple, the Touch Bar was abandoned.
 Users complain of the lack of haptic feedback and the lack of adoption by app developers.

 Custom Apple Silicon has been used for iPhone and iPad since 2010 with the A4 processor.
-Now, Apple is transitioning the Mac lineup from Intel to M-series processors.
+Beginning in 2020, Apple transitioned its Mac lineup to Apple Silicon as well.